-- Frames and receivers may be drilled and tapped (e.g., to accept approved type sights). - Ruger Blackhawk and Ruger Old Army adjustable sight frames may be modified by removing the rear sight assembly, welding up the sight cutout, re-contouring the frame top strap, and cutting a new sight notch to replicate Colt SAA or Vaquero frames.
+- Frames and receivers may be drilled and tapped (e.g., to accept approved type sights). - A set-screw may be installed on the frame of Colt Walker & Dragoon reproductions to keep the loading lever from dropping and tying up the action. - Ruger Blackhawk and Ruger Old Army adjustable sight frames may be modified by removing the rear sight assembly, welding up the sight cutout, re-contouring the frame top strap, and cutting a new sight notch to replicate Colt SAA or Vaquero frames.
 The ramp front sight must be replaced with a blade-type in order to be allowed as a fixed sight model revolver. - Percussion revolvers may be converted to accommodate cartridge-firing mechanisms common to the period.
 They may also be modified by adding a narrow cap guard to the recoil shield and undercut the hammer (i.e., Manhattan modification).
 Reproduction percussion revolvers may have the frame contoured to approximate original type designs. - The dimensions of the ejection port on a slide action shotgun may not be altered.